 Can I get a PLUS Loan with bad credit?

 Yes, you can get a Parent PLUS or Graduate PLUS loan with bad credit.
-While PLUS is the only federal program that considers your credit score, you can fill out a form showing that there are circumstances outside of your control that have hurt your credit.
+While PLUS is the only federal program that considers your credit score, you can appeal your application.
+This involves filling out a form showing that there are circumstances outside of your control that have hurt your credit.

 Another option is to bring on an endorser to help you qualify.
 Similar to a cosigner, an endorser must fill out part of your federal loan application and agree to repay your loan if you can’t.